 As part of our commitment to provide increased transparency, we introduced fifteen-year aspirational sustainability targets in 2020 and backed up those efforts with a \$500 million commitment toward their achievement.
-Our Vice President of Engineering and Sustainability has responsibility for oversight of our Environmental Management System and management of many of our sustainability efforts.
+Relative to oversight, our Vice President - Engineering and Sustainability has responsibility for oversight of our Environmental Management System and management of many of our sustainability efforts.
+Additionally, progress toward achievement of our fifteen-year aspirational targets is incorporated into management compensation and reviewed by our Board of Directors.

 Senior management reviews targets annually and discusses current and future progress, as well as potential additions to existing targets.
-In 2022, we expanded our targets by introducing a goal to reduce absolute Scope 1 and 2 emissions, as well as a target to achieve continuous improvement in emissions intensity.
-Progress toward achievement of our fifteen-year aspirational targets is incorporated into management compensation and reviewed by our Board of Directors.
+In 2022, we expanded our targets by introducing a goal to achieve continuous improvement in emission intensity and reduce absolute Scope 1 and 2 emissions.
+In 2023, we committed to setting an emissions reduction target in line with the Science-Based Target Initiative (SBTi), and we look forward to providing additional details as we work through the process of a formal approval of our Scope 1 and 2 emissions reduction goal.